syncfusion-content/javascript-docs/js/GroupButton/Behavior-Settings.md

 **Select and deselect the button items using public method **

-Button items in ejGroupButton can be selected or deselected using available public methods “**selectItem**, **deselectItem**”.
+Button items in GroupButton can be selected or deselected using available public methods “**selectItem**, **deselectItem**”.
 These two methods will get the index of targeted button as argument.

 Select the Button Items: